The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 - 24×7 support

 Imorgon tools will generate a completed draft radiological report.
-Imorgon is able to improve the quality and productivity missing in structured reporting today.
+Imorgon can improve quality and productivity and achieve a very high ROI in radiology reporting.

 Imorgon has the experience to implement and support any initiatives.
 If your facility uses free text, a standardized layout, or even basic measurement transfer software, Imorgon will improve your workflow and quality of care.